motherduckdb/md-demos-coalesce/md-evidence/pages/index.md

 </DataTable>

-## Where does people download DuckDB ?
+## Where do people download DuckDB?

 <WorldMap
     data={world}